Characters of the Metroid series: X Parasites

 The X Parasite is a unique parasite witnessed in Metroid Fusion, Metroid: Samus Returns, Metroid Dread and the Metroid manga.
 They are the main antagonists of Fusion.

 The appearance of an X Parasite is simple: a basketball-sized, floating gelatinous life form.
 The structure of their bodies allow them to slip through the tiniest crevices of any organism or synthetic surface; their soft form also allows projectiles to harmlessly pass through them.
 Additionally, they have the ability to split into smaller colonies via asexual reproduction.

 X are capable of infecting other organisms and mimicking their prey's DNA and memories.
 They do this by infecting the organism's nervous system where they then start reproducing at an exponential rate, killing the host creature in the process.
-Once that is accomplished, the X absorb the DNA of their host and are then able to use it to mimic their prey perfectly.
+Once that is accomplished, the X absorbs the DNA of their host and is then able to use it to mimic their prey perfectly.
+X can also mimic biomechanical technology, such as the Security Robot B.O.X. and Power Suit.

-X can also mimic biomechanical technology such as the Security Robot B.O.X. and Samus' Power Suit.
-After being infected by the X, Samus' infected Power Suit components were surgically removed and sent to B.S.L. station.
-Unfortunately, this allowed the X to mimic Samus and her Power Suit, creating another doppelgänger of Samus called SA-X. SA-X is implied to have used a Power Bomb to escape the infected Power Suit components containment unit, thus allowing the X to spread and infect countless creatures throughout the B.S.L. (the exception being the Etecoons and Dachora).
-SA-X mimicked Samus at her most powerful, proving to be a dangerous foe for the weakened Samus, and passed on some of Samus' Power Suit abilities to Core-X. SA-X also gained Samus' Ice Beam and Metroid hunting knowledge, making SA-X the only X capable of taking on the X parasites natural predator, the Metroid, which was secretly being bred on the B.S.L. station.